argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 ## Resource Exclusion/Inclusion

 Resources can be excluded from discovery and sync so that Argo CD is unaware of them.
-For example, the apiGroup/kind `events.k8s.io/*`, `metrics.k8s.io/*`, `coordination.k8s.io/Lease`, and `""/Endpoints` are always excluded.
+For example, `events.k8s.io` and `metrics.k8s.io` are always excluded.
 Use cases:

 * You have temporal issues and you want to exclude problematic resources.
 * There are many of a kind of resources that impacts Argo CD's performance.